Simple Scatter Graph▲

 ...

-We'll add two more of these for the other two series, and name them dataModelTwo and dataModelThree.
+Add two more of these to the other two series, and name them dataModelTwo and dataModelThree.

-Then we need to expose the data models to be usable from main.qml.
-We do this by defining them as aliases in the main data component:
+Then, expose the data models to be usable from main.qml.
+Do this by defining them as aliases in the main data component:

 property